• 6 Ways To Solve Seasonal Cash Flow Problems

 Pre-dunning is another possible approach.
 This means starting your invoice chasing cycle before the invoice is actually due.
 This can help identify any problems early on, e.g. needing a copy invoice, speeding up receipt of payments.

-Discounts for customers that pay quickly may help you get money in faster.
+Discounts for customers who pay quickly may help you get money in faster.
 You may feel you could trade a few percentage points for the reassurance of receiving that cash earlier in the payment cycle.

 2. Increase stock turnover